colin-gourlay/sundown-sessions/src/content/releases/k/killing-joke/killing-joke/index.md

 ---
 ## About

-Killing Joke is the self-titled debut studio album by London post-punk band Killing Joke, released on EG Records in 1980.
-It reached number 39 on the UK Albums Chart and established the band's distinctive sonic signature: relentless rhythmic drive, abrasive guitars, and Jaz Coleman's howling, apocalyptic vocals.
+*Killing Joke* reached number 39 on the UK Albums Chart and established the band's distinctive sonic signature: relentless rhythmic drive, abrasive guitars, and Jaz Coleman's howling, apocalyptic vocals.

 The album was enormously influential on subsequent industrial rock and metal acts.